-- a. pressuring or coercing a student into violating university rules or local, state or federal law; - b. brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements; - c. forced/encouraged consumption of any food, liquor, drug, or other substance, or other forced/encouraged physical activity that could adversely affect the physical or mental health or safety of the student; - d. any activity that would subject the student to unreasonable mental stress, such as sleep deprivation; - e. forced/encouraged exclusion from social contact; forced encouraged conduct that could result in extreme embarrassment; or - f. forced/encouraged activity that could adversely affect the mental health or dignity of the student.
+- i. pressuring or coercing a student into violating university rules or local, state or federal law; - ii. brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements; - iii. forced/encouraged consumption of any food, liquor, drug, or other substance, or other forced/encouraged physical activity that could adversely affect the physical or mental health or safety of the student; - iv. any activity that would subject the student to unreasonable mental stress, such as sleep deprivation; - v. forced/encouraged exclusion from social contact; - vi. forced/encouraged conduct that could result in extreme embarrassment; or - vii. forced/encouraged activity that could adversely affect the mental health or dignity of the student.